 This course is intended to introduce you to each of the five specialties selected; not complete comprehension of the chosen specialty.
 One dive from each of the chosen specialties may apply towards the completion of a specialty certification.

-As long as you are 12 years or older, hold a NAUI Scuba Diver* certification and are in good physical condition, you can enroll in a Diver’s World Advanced Diver course.
+As long as you are 12 years or older, hold an SDI or NAUI Scuba Diver* certification and are in good physical condition, you can enroll in a Diver’s World Advanced Diver course.

 Click here to review our Medical History Questionnaire.
 Your safety is the most important thing to us: You may be asked to review your health with your family doctor just to be sure.

-*Students are required to have a NAUI Scuba Diver certification or equivalent certification from other WRSTC recognized agency.
+*Students are required to have an SDI or NAUI Scuba Diver certification or equivalent certification from other WRSTC recognized agency.
 You may be asked to complete a basic skills review if you hold a PADI OW certification.

-Advanced Scuba Diver is a 4-hour course of class room instruction right here at Diver’s World followed by a written test.
+Advanced Adventure Diver is a 4-hour course of class room instruction right here at Diver’s World as well as an eLearning course that you can take at your own pace.
 You will then demonstrate your new skills by executing a series of dives (see training dives tab).
 As always, you can count on the staff of Diver’s World to make your learning experience interesting and fun!